michaelshiloh/robotaPsyche/README.md

-Welcome to Performing Robots.
+Welcome to Robota Psyche!
 All class material can be found here.

 [Syllabus](syllabus.md)